thehappyanarchist/foundryacks/README.md

 Big thank you to Bobloblah for laying the foundation of the ACKS compendium!
 He put in an enormous effort, all to save judges tons of work in getting their campaigns started.

 Thank you to Olle Skogren for contributing the Investment Vagary tables from AXIOMS 3.
+(Temporarily unavailable)

 HUGE Mega-Thank you to Azarvel for his exhaustive work updating to Foundry v9.